 Is there anything else you want Boston voters to know about you?

 LE: I am honored to be endorsed by the Planned Parenthood Advocacy Fund of Massachusetts and will never stop fighting for women’s access to health care, for immigrants, for low-income communities, and for economic justice for all.

-Mark your calendars: If you live in District 1 in Boston, make sure to get the polls and vote Lydia Edwards for Boston City Council on September 26th.
+Mark your calendars: If you live in District 1 in Boston, make sure to get the polls and vote Lydia Edwards for Boston City Council on September 26th and November 7th.

 Learn more and get involved with the Planned Parenthood Advocacy Fund's electoral organizing to get local champions elected here.